 In its application, Denver Water identifies certain measures contained in a Fish and Wildlife Mitigation Plan, dated June 9, 2011, that it developed with Colorado Parks and Wildlife for expansion of the Moffat Collection System Project.
-Several measures in the plan would provide mitigation for effects of enlargement of Gross Reservoir, and would be enforced through Colorado DPHE WQC conditions, Forest Service 4(e) conditions, and conditions of a Corps 404 permit.
+Several measures in the plan would provide mitigation for effects of enlargement of Gross Reservoir, and would be enforced through WQC conditions and 4(e) conditions stipulated by the Colorado DPHE and Forest Service, respectively.